Writer. Digital Content Creator. Event Producer. Speaker.

 Photo provided by Samantha Clarke Photography

 Bee is an accomplished freelance writer who has written for notable digital and print publications.
 Covering topics spanning race & culture to parenthood to health & wellness, Bee weaves captivating and well-crafted stories that engage her audience.
-Bee is also a skilled copywriter (most recently for the Lost Queens accessory brand), bio writer, and speech writer.
+Bee is also a skilled copywriter, bio writer, and speech writer.
 Click the icons above and visit her digital portfolio to view her work.

 digital conteNT creation